How to choose an Exchange?

 Issues one ought to consider before choosing an exchange include security, liquidity, fees, and user experience.
+Choosing the best cryptocurrency exchange for your needs involves going through several factors and evaluating them.

 For reviews of top exchanges, you can follow this link.

+How to pick the best cryptocurrency exchange is answered in our guide, but keep in mind that your mileage may vary.
 Once you find an exchange that meets your basic requirements – support for the currencies, trading pairs and any advanced functionality you need – check these other aspects as well:

 If an exchange is not secure, your funds could be stolen, leaving any other advantages it offers with no real value.
 In this respect, consider the following aspects.